SocketDotTech/socketDL-examples/src/universalTokens/appChainToken/README.md

 ### Controller

-- Contract on Aevo chain.
+- Contract on App chain.
 - Has mint and burn rights on token.
 - Calls ExchangeRate contract for lock >> mint and burn >> unlock conversion.
 - Implements sibling chain specific Gauge.